maheshverma123/ScoreMe-Project/README.md

-# ScoreMe-Project
+# ScoreMe-Project_
-We are Developing a web-based project titled "Catch the Square," designed to engage users with an interactive and dynamic gameplay experience.
+I am Developing a web-based project titled "Catch the Square," designed to engage users with an interactive and dynamic gameplay experience.
 The project focuses on enhancing user interaction through responsive design and efficient functionality.hi